North Greenwood Library

-The North Greenwood Library is a public library that is part of the Clearwater Library System which, in turn, is part of the Pinellas Public Library Cooperative.
+The North Greenwood Library is a public library in the North Greenwood neighborhood of Clearwater, Florida.
+It is part of the Clearwater Library System which, in turn, is part of the Pinellas Public Library Cooperative.
 Located at 905 N Martin Luther King Jr. Ave, its current Branch Manager is Christa Smith.

 Services

 The North Greenwood Library's patrons can check out a variety of materials including books, magazines, DVDs, Blu-rays, video games, and a ukulele kit.
 There is a computer lab with free internet access and free Wi-Fi throughout the library.
 For non library members, there are two 15 minute express computers.
 The library offers paid copy and scanning services.
 It does not have a fax machine.
 The library has one community room that is used for programs and can be reserved through the online calendar.
 The newly renovated children's area has Lego tables and coloring areas as well as coloring materials.
 There is a high definition television that kids can use to watch G or PG rated DVDs and Blu-rays with librarian permission.
 Also with librarian permission, children are allowed to use a video game console to play video games using the television.
 All books are free to be read inside the library without needing to be checked out.
-With a library card issued from North Greenwood and other Clearwater Libraries, patrons have access to online applications and materials such as Overdrive, Pronunciator, Zinio, 3M, and Hoopla.
+With a library card issued from North Greenwood and other Clearwater Libraries, patrons have access to online applications and materials such as Libby (service), Pronunciator, Zinio, 3M, and Hoopla.